First Impressions of Vietnam

 Quote of the week comes from a farang managing a Bangkok gogo bar, "It's not the most moral of industries!"

-Reader's story of the week is a less than glamorous look at Hua Hin titled, "The Barbary Coast", from Mega.
+Reader's story of the week is a less than glamorous look at Hua Hin titled, "The Barbary Coast",

-From CNNGo, the Philippines has some of the best beaches in Asia, yet it's a real tough sell for tourists.
+From CNNGo, the Philippines has some of the best beaches in Asia, yet it's a real tough sell

 A white South African talks about spending 18 years in a Thai jail.